 An environmental court rejected the application to mine limestone in Sweden’s largest cement plant.
-The industry predicts billions of losses, a halt of constructions and thousands of jobs at risk.
+The industry predicts billions of losses, a halt of construction and thousands of jobs at risk.

 On July 6, the Swedish Supreme Land and Environmental Court decided not to accept Cementa’s application to renew its permit for mining in the cement production plant of Slite in Gotland, the country’s largest island in the middle of the Baltic sea.

-The plant provides 75% of the cement of Sweden and the industry already predicts massive shortage in November, a halt on most constructions, losses of SEK 20 billion (US $2.3 billion) per month, and thousands of jobs at risk.
+The plant provides 75% of the cement in Sweden and the industry already predicts a massive shortage in November, a halt on most constructions, losses of SEK 20 billion (US $2.3 billion) per month, and thousands of jobs at risk.

 Cementa, part of the giant German building materials group HeidelbergCement, is the largest and only manufacturer of cement in Sweden.
 It has only two extracting plants in the country, and limestone quarries in Slite provide, according to the industry, 75% of the cement for the territory.
 The second site provides about 5% of the cement and is close to maximum capacity.
 The rest, between 10-15%, is imported.

-But it may soon be impossible to extract anything in Slite as the Supreme Court of Land and Environment of Sweden decided not to process the renewal of the mining permit, because of shortcomings in the company’s assessment about the impact of the activity on groundwater.
+But it may soon be impossible to extract anything in Slite as the Supreme Land and Environmental Court of Sweden decided not to process the renewal of the mining permit, because of shortcomings in the company’s assessment of the impact of the activity on groundwater.

 The right to extract cement expires on October 31 and was to be renewed for another 20 years, until 2041.
 But mining may stop on November 1.

 The mining permit challenged by environmentalists and the local government authority